 Learn how a small number of Italian verbs like “piacere” are different.
 With a quiz.

-I hear this question quite often from my Skype students.
+I hear this question quite often from my students.
 How is “piacere” different compared to other Italian verbs?
-Well, it is very different.
-And other important verbs too.
+Well, it is quite different.
+And other important verbs follow the same rules of “piacere”.

 I remember I wrote a blog about that a few years ago, but I believe it’s time to put together a more comprehensive guide with a final exercise.

-Since “piacere” is one of the first verbs all students see in textbooks for beginners, I’m going to write this in English.
-Please feel free to correct my mistakes.
+Since “piacere” is one of the first verbs our students see as beginners in their textbooks, I’m going to write this in English.
+Please feel free to correct my errors.

-This lesson though is not just for beginners, as verbs change according to tenses and structures of a higher complexity.
-We’ll see some examples down below.
+This lesson though is not just for beginners, since verbs change according to structures of a higher complexity.
+We’ll see some examples in a minute.

-For the sake of simplicity, I will take “piacere” as an example and you can apply the same rules to similar verbs later on.
+For the sake of simplicity, I will take “piacere” as an example and you can apply the same rules to other verbs on the list later on.

-I’m sure you came across a sentence like that when you started to learn Italian.
-Obviously, you just translated it into your language and put this “mi piace, mi piacciono” somewhere in your head.
+I’m sure you read a sentence like that when you started to learn Italian.
+Obviously, you just translated it into your head and put this “mi piace, mi piacciono” somewhere, following your rules, as we all do when we learn a foreign language.
 Let’s have a second look.

 What is the subject here?